Automotive Technician Certificate

 Schedule:

-This program starts in Fall; classes are held 2 nights a week from 6 – 9 p.m.
+Offered in the Fall; classes held 2 nights a week from 6 – 9 p.m.

 Certification Earned: